 6. The applicant may submit additional safety evidence to support the objection raised by EFSA or member states to the European Commission.
 The European Commission forwards the valid application to EFSA and member states.

-7. EFSA will provide opinion within six months from the date of receipt of a valid application to the European Commission, the member states and the applicant.
+7. EFSA will provide an opinion within six months from the date of receipt of a valid application to the European Commission, the member states, and the applicant.